EOGrady21/eogrady21/README.md

 This is Emily's GitHub!
 😄 Pronouns: She/Her

-🔭 I’m currently working on Video Plankton Recorder data analysis (using `vprr`)
+🔭 I’m currently working on quality control and data submission for DFO Maritimes long term monitoring programs

 📫 Data Scientist at Bedford Institute of Oceanography